 Applications to the charities must be made on the standard documents provided by and agreed with the HRB.
 These documents are based on the typical research call documents used by the HRB.
-The individual charities must select their own closing date for their research call, ensuring that this will leave sufficient time for the submitted applications to be internationally peer reviewed and reviewed as necessary by internal processes.
+The individual charities must select their own closing date for their research call, ensuring that this will leave sufficient time for the submitted applications to be internationally peer reviewed and assessed by internal processes.

 Feedback from peer reviewers must be provided to the HRB in the standard documents provided.

 At the commencement of each round of this scheme, the HRB and HRCI will agree a deadline and process for charities to submit applications to the HRB.
 Failure to adhere to this process may render any submissions ineligible for consideration for funding.
 Charities must only submit applications which they can afford to co-fund should they be recommended for funding by the joint panel and approved for funding by the HRB Board, e.g if a charity can only afford to co-fund 2 projects, that organisation must not submit any more than those 2 projects for consideration.